gklobu/gklobu/README.md

 ## Data scientist with a focus on experimentation and strategy, particularly operational frameworks.

 ### Current Focus
+I'm currently focused on developing organizational frameworks and strategies to help data science teams operate more effectively.
+Much of my work in this area centers around measurement (i.e., experimentation and causal inference studies).

 💼 Data Science Tech Lead Manager at Meta, focused on experimentation and measurement strategy.
 * Importantly, I don't represent Meta or any of its subsidiaries in any way.
 Any views that I express online or elsewhere are my own and do not necessarily reflect the views of any other person, company, or entity.